The Case For Email Security

 This article is designed to teach you about how email really works, what the real security issues are, what solutions exist, and how you can avoid security risks.

-Information Security and integrity are becoming more important as we use email for personal communication and business.
-While you are reading this article imagine how security problems can affect your business or personal life…. if they have not already.
+Information Security and integrity centrally important as we use email for personal and business communication, sending confidential and sensitive information over this medium every day.
+While you are reading this article, imagine how security problems could affect your business or personal life and your identity…. if they have not already.

 Section 2: How Email Works